gelcreative/gel-site-gatsby-netlify-cms/src/pages/blog/2019-12-11-5-branding-lessons-from-disney.md

 banner_image:
   alt: 5 Branding Lessons From Disney+
   image: /img/gel_blog_cover_artboard-3.jpg
-description: "What is it about Disney that compels over 10M\_people to subscribe to Disney+, their video streaming service on the first day?
-We can learn a few important branding lessons from Disney+.\_"
+description: >-
+  Disney+ may be the most successful SaaS launch in recent years.
+Why did over 10M people subscribe on the first day?
+In a word — branding.
 tags:
   - Disney+
   - DisneyPlus